モロッコ

 getting a little lost in maze-like streets,

-after taking a deep breath in the desert, another delight awaits.
+and after taking a deep breath in the desert, the next enjoyment awaits.

-Starting from Casablanca, the blue town Chefchaouen, the historically rich Fes, and then the Sahara Desert.
+Starting in Casablanca, the blue town of Chefchaouen, historic Fes, and then to the Sahara Desert.

-Camel treks to dune camps and bonfires under the starry sky are trip highlights.
+Camel treks to dune camps and bonfires under the starry sky are the highlights of the trip.

-In Marrakech, visit souks and mosques to savor Morocco's colors and culture.
+In Marrakech, wander the souks and mosques to savor Morocco's colors and culture.

 Signature points